Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--rldplszJSQ.md

 ### Transcript

-> any changes play uh plan for the void area underground either further development or making it so we can't get down there um i don't actually know i don't know actually
+> any changes play, plan for the void area underground either further development or making it so we can't get down there, i don't actually know i don't know actually